johnnietse/assembly-language-application/README.md

 ### Execution
 The program interacts with the JTAG UART to print data and manipulate the list of bytes, showcasing bitwise operations and UART output.

+## Lab 4: UART I/O, Conditional Logic, and Byte Manipulation
+### Description
+This lab involves handling UART I/O, conditional logic based on user input, and manipulating byte values in memory.
+The program demonstrates how to print a header, manipulate a list of bytes, accept user input, and modify the list conditionally.

+### Operations
+- Print a header ("Lab 4") using the JTAG UART.
+- Display a list of bytes in hexadecimal format along with special characters.
+- Accept user input from the JTAG UART, compare the input with the character 'Z', and modify the list accordingly.
+- Print both the byte from the list and the corresponding user input.

+### Key Subroutines
+- PrintString: Prints a null-terminated string using the JTAG UART.
+- PrintHexByte: Prints a byte in hexadecimal format.
+- PrintChar: Sends a single character to the JTAG UART.
+- GetChar: Reads a single character from the JTAG UART.
+- PrintHexDigit: Converts a single nibble (4 bits) into a hexadecimal character and prints it.

+### Memory Map
+- LIST: Contains the initial byte list {0x88, 0xA3, 0xF2, 0x1C}.
+- TEXT: Displays the string "Lab 4\n".
+- N: Holds the size of the list (4 bytes).

+### Execution Flow

+1. Header Printing:
+The program starts by printing the string "Lab 4\n" to the JTAG UART using a loop that reads characters from memory until it encounters a null terminator.

+2. Byte List Display:
+Each byte in the list is printed in hexadecimal format using the PrintHexByte subroutine.
+A question mark (?) and a space are printed after each byte for clarity.

+3. User Input Handling:
+For each byte in the list, the program waits for the user to input a character via the JTAG UART.
+It echoes the input and checks if it is the letter 'Z'.
+If 'Z' is entered, the corresponding byte in the list is set to 0x00.

+4. Loop Termination:
+The program continues until all bytes in the list have been processed.
+If the input character is 'Z', the corresponding byte is modified; otherwise, the list remains unchanged.

+### Subroutine Descriptions

+- PrintChar: Sends a single character from a register to the JTAG UART data register, waiting for the UART to be ready.
+- GetChar: Reads a character from the JTAG UART data register, waiting until data is available.
+- PrintHexByte: Breaks a byte into two nibbles (4-bit halves), converts each to hexadecimal using PrintHexDigit, and prints both.
+- PrintHexDigit: Converts a 4-bit nibble to a hexadecimal character and sends it to the UART.